Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/pathways.md

 ## Japan

-In Japan, the certification process is regulated by the **一般財団法人医学物理士認定機構 Japanese Board for Medical Physicist Qualification (JBMP)** and generally follows these steps:
+In Japan, the certification process is regulated by the **Japanese Board for Medical Physicist Qualification (一般財団法人医学物理士認定機構, JBMP)** and generally follows these steps:

 1.  **Earn a Graduate Degree in Medical Physics**
     * **Accredited Program:** A **Master's or PhD degree** from a **JBMP-accredited** [medical physics education program](https://www.jbmp.org/course_educational/decision/) is the standard pathway.